fbpx

 You can help prevent dental issues by providing your hamster with things to chew on, such as wooden blocks.

-If your hamster starts to have dental issues, they need to see a veterinarian, who may trim their teeth back to the length that they should be.
+If your hamster starts to have dental issues, they need to see a veterinarian, who may trim their teeth back to the length they should be.

 Skin infections can be caused by improperly maintained habitats, primarily if waste builds up in the cages.